mwhailie/csye6225-fall2017/infrastructure/scripts/README.md

 Delete security groups.

 ### `launch-ec2-instance.sh`
-Create security group.
+- Create security group.
-Configure security group.
+- Configure security group.
-Launch EC2 Instance.
+- Launch EC2 Instance.
-Wait for instance to be in running state.
+- Wait for instance to be in running state.
-Retrieving instance’s public IP address.
+- Retrieving instance’s public IP address.
-Add/Update type A resource record set ec2.YOUR_DOMAIN_NAME.me in the Route 53 zone for your domain with the IP of the newly launched EC2 instance.
+- Add/Update type A resource record set ec2.YOUR_DOMAIN_NAME.me in the Route 53 zone for your domain with the IP of the newly launched EC2 instance.
 TTL 60 seconds.

 ### `delete-security-group.sh`
 Terminate EC2 instance.
 Will take the instance-id as command line argument.

 `delete-security-group.sh <instance-id>`

 ### `create-csye6225-cloudformation-stack.sh`
-create a CloudFormation stack that contains following resources:
+Create a CloudFormation stack that contains following resources:
 - Security Group
 - EC2 Instance with the specifications below
 - Resource Record in the Route 53 zone for your domain with the IP of the newly launched EC2 instance

 ### `delete-csye6225-cloudformation-stack.sh`
 Terminate EC2 instance.
 Will take the stack name as command line argument.

 `delete-security-group.sh <stack-name>`